SOCTeam6/socdashboard/soar/README.md

 ### Create environment configuration
 - Clone the repository

-- Navigate to the `tracecat` folder in the terminal
+- Navigate to the `soar` folder in the terminal

 - Run `cp .env.example .env`